Bullying, No Way!

 The role of adults in children bullying

-I can’t say that my parents didn’t get my back growing up, but they were not the kind of parents to step in on any occasion neither.
+I can’t say that my parents didn’t get my back growing up, but they were not the kind of parents to step in on any occasion either.
 I was already pretty independent and I was not the kind of kid that would share a lot about personal feelings and experiences at school.
 It is probably a reason that made them react when I finally opened up.

 It was not an easy process and it took time, a lot of time.
 From hiding my distress to staying quiet, I was not making the task easy for any adult who would try to help.
 When they finally noticed my pain, I was very vague and unclear, finding excuses instead of sharing the truth.
 It was only when I felt cornered with unhealthy thoughts that I decided to open up to my older sister.